YOU as Philanthropists

 - only associate the word with certain individuals - people who give a great deal of money to good causes who are no longer living.

 The facilitator passes out the worksheet: Just Who Is a Philanthropist?
-Participants need to find space to write.
-They are directed to fill out the worksheets individually, thinking about good causes in their own communities.
-The facilitator should encourage them to consider schools, parks, neighborhood associations, faith-based organizations, etc.
+Participants fill out the worksheets individually, thinking about good causes in their own communities.
+They may consider schools, parks, neighborhood associations, faith-based organizations, etc.

-- The facilitator brings the groups back together and asks them to report their discoveries.
-As participants report, they respond to these questions:
+- As participants report, they respond to these questions:

-Each group reports.
-Next the facilitator asks the participants to review their own handout and answer the same questions.
+After each group reports, the participants review their own handout and answer the same questions about themselves.
 Were similarities found?

 - What was the name of the person?